tnsoftbear/flutter_currency_calculator/README.md

 It caches retrieved exchange rate in the [Hive](https://docs.hivedb.dev/) DB.
 The lifetime of cached data is set to 1 day in configuration object.
 The Hive DB is also used for storing currency conversion history.
+DB access methods are encapsulated in the repository classes.

 Rate fetchers implement common interface and are provided by factory.
 **Application layer** operates by this interface and provides the currency exchange rate to the UI.